hercek/topovica/README.md

 `gt`, `gT`, `g^`, `g$` &rarr; next tab, previous tab, first tab, last tab, respectively

+`b` &rarr; brings up the buffer selector interface. type in the index of the buffer or the title of the buffer. pressing `Enter` jumps to first match

 #### Tab creation/deletion

 `d` &rarr; delete: close tab